SchmollerLab/Cell_ACDC/README.md

 e.g. [(1,3), (5, 6)] label ID 1 will become 3 and label ID 5 will become 6.

-### 4) Run the script YeaSTaC_GUI_CellCycleAnalysis.py for performing cell cycle analysis
+### 4) Run the script YeaSTaC_GUI_CellCycleAnalysis.py for performing cell lineage annotation

-here come the instructions for doing so
+- Select labels: *left-click* on any image.
+Double-click on any label's ID to select it (left or right image it doesn't matter).
+Up to two labels can be selected.
+Press "escape" to deselect all labels.

+- Correct bud assignment: *m* key.
+After selecting a mother-bud pair press "m" key.
+If successful the line connecting mother-bud pairs should move to the newly assigned pair for all the relevant frames.